 Constitutional monarchy (July 1789 – September 1792)

-What kind of government was France during the French Revolution?
+What type of government was the French Revolution?

-What kind of government did France have before the events of the French Revolution?
+What type of government was France before the Revolution?

 Before the French Revolution, France’s government was an absolute monarchy, with Louis XVI (r.
 1774-1791) as king.